scipy-conference/scipy_proceedings/papers/221_jessurun/sections_rst/methods.rst

 Application Overview
 ====================
-Design decisions throughout S3A's architecture have been driven by the following objectives: metadata should have significance rather than be treated as an afterthought; high-resolution images should have minimal impact on the annotation workflow; ROI density and complexity should not limit annotation workflow; and prototyping should not be hindered by application complexity.
+Design decisions throughout S3A's architecture have been driven by the following objectives:

+* Metadata should have significance rather than be treated as an afterthought,
+* High-resolution images should have minimal impact on the annotation workflow,
+* ROI density and complexity should not limit annotation workflow, and
+* Prototyping should not be hindered by application complexity.

 These motives were selected upon noticing the general lack of solutions for related problems in previous literature and tooling.
 Moreover, applications that *do* address multiple aspects of complex region annotation often require an enterprise service and cannot be accessed under open-source policies.